KiraYamato94/LasMonjas/README.md

 | One question per Ghost | Limits the question to one per ghost |

 **Additional Ability Notes:**
-- If he reports the Bounty Hunter after failing his hunt, the suicided Lover, the Sheriff who tried to kill a crewmate or the Role Thief who tried to steal an Impostor or Rebel role, he will get a suicide report.
+- If he reports the Bounty Hunter after failing his hunt, the Lover after killing himself, the Sheriff who tried to kill a crewmate or the Role Thief who tried to steal an Impostor or Rebel role, he will get a suicide report.
 - The clues he can get reporting bodies are: Killer's name, killer's color type and something about the killer's appearance.
 - Lighter color types are: pink, orange, yellow, white, cyan, lime, rose, coral, banana and lavender, detailed with a (L) on the report and meeting.
 - Darker color types are: red, blue, green, black, purple, brown, maroon, grey, tan and turquoise, detailed with a (D) on the report and meeting.